 I have lived in the beautiful state of Utah all my life.
 I try to gather materials from nature to include in my knives, and to recycle as much as I can.
 I try to infuse my creations with as many natural materials as I can, many gathered near my home.
 When I started as many knifemakers do, I made my knife blades out of old sawblades and files, since most often these things can be obtained at no cost.
 Now as a more experienced knifemaker, I want consistency and the highest quality possible in my knives.
 I use simple high carbon steels such as 1095, 5160, O1 and A2.
-I want my knives to be tough, hold a good edge, and be easily to sharpened in the field.
-I tend to leave a "rough" finish on my steel after heat treatment, and often use chemicals to darken the steel much like gun bluing to help the knives resist corrosion and give them a rugged patina.
+I want my knives to be tough, hold a good edge, and be easily sharpened in the field.
+I sometimes leave the natural rough, dark finish on my steel after heat treatment, and also will use chemicals to darken the steel much like gun bluing to help the knives resist corrosion and give them a rugged patina.
 Recently I have been experimenting with a glass bead-blast matte finish on some knives.
 When I really want to make a "pretty" piece, I give the steel a mirror shine, but as with all carbon steels, it won't last if put to use!
 Regardless of the finish, my primary goal is a good heat treat and a tough blade.

 To be able to keep up with demand, I mostly offer only specific patterns that I design, rather than taking requests for custom knives.
 Still, each knife is unique with slight variations, and I try to use a wide range of handle materials and finishing styles that give every knife personality and uniqueness.
 I tend to prefer brass and hardwoods rather than composites and hex bolts, but I'm trying to branch out a little!